Psilocybin Facilitator Training: Myths & Misunderstood

 The reality:

-Under Oregon law, facilitators are not permitted to work independently.
-All psilocybin services must take place within licensed psilocybin service centers that are approved and regulated by the Oregon Health Authority.
-Facilitators must be affiliated with these centers and operate within their established policies and oversight structures.
+According to the Oregon laws, facilitators are not allowed to act independently.
+Every psilocybin service will be conducted in licensed psilocybin service centers approved and regulated by the Oregon Health Authority.
+The facilitators are expected to be members of these centers and work within their policies and management systems.

 The Role of Reputable Training Providers